cwells/adhd/README.md

     $ ln -s ~/.adhd/bin/adhd ~/.local/bin/woot

-then the configuration will be looked for in `~/.woot`.
-This allows you to manage multiple versions of `adhd` and even customize the code on a per-installation basis.
-No need to pin the version of `adhd`.
+then the configuration will be looked for in `~/.woot` when you run `woot`.
+This allows you to simply manage multiple versions of `adhd` across disparate projects without involving packages.

-> The reason for this approach is to allow you to maintain multiple versions of `adhd` under different names alongside the relevant project configs without needing to worry about an update breaking your config.

 # A working example